11cookies11/ToolOfCom/README_EN.md

 ## 📄 License

-MIT — free for commercial, private, and hardware-integrated use.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ------

 ## Learn More